ceford/cefjdemos-data-jdm-help-en/articles/languages/languages-options.md

 - Select **System → Languages in the Manage panel** from the Administration menu. **Beware:** Languages also occurs in the Install panel.
-Then
+Then...
   - **Select** the Options button in the Toolbar.

-The Languages: Options page only has a Permissions tab which is covered in the Common Elements.
+The *Languages: Options* page only has a Permissions tab which is covered in the *Common Elements* section above.